dotnet/docs-aspire/docs/extensibility/custom-component.md

 > [!TIP]
 > Extension methods for .NET Aspire components should extend the `IHostApplicationBuilder` type and follow the `Add<MeaningfulName>` naming convention where the `<MeaningfulName>` is the type or functionality you're adding.

 Both extensions ultimately rely on the private `AddMailKitClient` method to register the `MailKitClientFactory` with the dependency injection container as a [scoped service](/dotnet/core/extensions/dependency-injection#scoped).
 The reason for registering the `MailKitClientFactory` as a scoped service is because the connection (and authentication) operations are considered expensive and should be reused within the same scope where possible.
 In other words, for a single request, the same `ISmtpClient` instance should be used.
+The factory holds on to the instance of the `SmtpClient` that it creates and disposes of it.

+### Configuration binding

 To invoke the delegate after configuration binding, the consumer should instantiate the settings class and then bind the settings to the specific section of the configuration.
 This allows the consumer to further configure the settings, ensuring that manual code settings are honored over configuration settings.
 After that, depending on whether the `serviceKey` value was provided, the `MailKitClientFactory` should be registered with the dependency injection container as either a standard or keyed service.